infiniteflight/infiniteflight-docs/flying-guide/take-off-to-cruise/step-climbs-and-cruising-altitudes.md

 ## What are Step Climbs?

 Generally speaking, as aircraft get higher, they will be more fuel efficient (not taking into account environmental factors, weight or aircraft design specifications).
-The problem is that when you're heavy you might not be able to get up there straight away, so instead we need to fly as close as possible to the 'Optimum Altitude' (the most efficient altitude to fly at, taking into account all of above factors) - and ultimately, this will increase aircraft range.
+The problem is that when you're heavy you might not be able to get up there straight away, so instead we need to fly as close as possible to the "Optimum Altitude" (the most efficient altitude to fly at, taking into account all of above factors) - and ultimately, this will increase aircraft range.

 This is where step climbing comes in and is a technique used to assist an aircraft in flying as close as possible to the optimum altitude.
-Initially the altitude might be quite low; but as the flight progresses and fuel is subsequently used, the aircraft will eventually lose enough weight to be able to 'step' to the next altitude.
+Initially the altitude might be quite low; but as the flight progresses and fuel is subsequently used, the aircraft will eventually lose enough weight to be able to "step" to the next altitude.
 Dependent on the length of flight, multiple step climbs could be initiated over the course of the flight.